DiegoZoracKy/google-analytics-event-tracking/README.md

 # Google Analytics Event Tracking

-**$.googleAnalyticsEventTracking** is meant to provide an easy way to do exactly what its name says.
+**$.googleAnalyticsEventTracking** is meant to provide an easy, and lightweight (.min is less than 1kb), way to do exactly what its name says.

 ## The goal